-Shakespeare's Art of Poesy in King Lear: an emblematic mirror of governance on the Jacobean stage
+Shakespeare's art of poesy in King Lear.
+An emblematic mirror of governance on the Jacobean stage

 dc.contributor.authorMudriczki Judit